Thursday, February 16, 2006

 We all agreed, that China will soon be the new America, and China's economy and growth is leading the world and fast becoming the model to follow.
 However there is still a place for national awareness in contemporary society, and that is why I am initiating a Britishness day to celebrate the diversity offered by globalisation and the sacrifices of the brave British men and women who have died protecting our precious freedoms against terrorists in Iraq, secured our most vital assests, freed the Iraqi people from terrorists, and perhaps most significantly, have laid down their lives for the security of Israel by removing Iraq's weapons of mass destruction making the world a better place for us all.

 When the Twin towers were reduced to clouds of dust so horrifically on September the 11th 2001 we knew extremists had attacked the US and in doing so, us too.
 We knew in that terrible moment, the world had changed.
-Later that afternoon, 350 feet away from the towers, when we thought the assault was over, WTC Seven was attacked
+Later that afternoon, 350 feet away from the towers, when we thought the assault was over, WTC Seven was attacked by these same extremists and collapsed in on itself into a pile of rubble.
+The world was devastated.

 Today, it is more important than ever that we stand shoulder to shoulder with our allies, taking on the challenges of the modern world, and in doing so securing our freedom against these extremists who wish to attack our way of life and take our freedoms away.